 4. Implement the promotion of your personal brand.

-Once you know your personal goals for your marketing plan, you’ll be able to begin promoting your personal brand.
+Once you know your personal goals for your personal marketing plan, you’ll be able to begin promoting your personal brand.
 Knowing what opportunities fit your needs, you will able to have more leverage on your personal brand.
 When implementing self-promotion, it’s key to connect with people in your industry and share relevant content people in your networks will find valuable.
 You will also be able to promote your personal brand to employers and recruiters in your desired industry and position yourself for companies you’d like to work for.

 5. Evaluate your job search performance.

-The final step in building a marketing plan is measuring your job search success.
-You can create these metrics through how many connections you’ve made through social networking, interviews, and even the job offers you received.
+The final step in building a personal marketing plan is measuring your job search success.
+You can create these metrics through the number of connections you’ve made through social networking, interviews, and even the job offers you received.
 It’s important to evaluate yourself as a professional so you know what works for you and how you can improve.
 If you aren’t building contacts or landing interviews, then it’s a sure-fire sign you may need to reevaluate your objectives.
 On the other hand, if you are finding success with your personal brand, then you’re definitely on the right track with your personal marketing plan.